 Aframax – Average spot market rate: $8,610 pr. day

-The dry bulk market looks to have a glorious comeback this year so far.
+So far this year, the dry cargo market looks set to be this year’s comeback winner.
 The Baltic Dry Index continues to rise.
-Global mining is on its way back to normal levels.
-Capesize earnings are at their highest level since December, with a doubling of last week’s levels among other factors.
-The momentum seems to continue in the future.
+Mining globally is well on its way back to normal levels.
+Capesize earnings are at their highest level since December with a doubling of the levels from last week among other things.
+The momentum seems to persist going forward.

 Capesize 12 month TC: $17,125